 If I participate, how will I know what my money is being used for?

 The advantage of workplace giving programs is that the charities receive regular income but don’t have to issue individual receipts, saving time and money.
-So the charities incur little or no administration costs and 100% of donations go directly to the charity.

 Employers should ask charities to provide regular feedback on how donations are being expended and pass on this information to employees making donations (and all employees for their information).